Abstract

 Specifically, we observed that liberals were more likely than conservatives to raise themes of fairness, equality and inequality, poverty, social justice, women’s rights, racism, criminal justice, and participatory democracy; progress, hope, protest, and social change; harmony, cooperation, and world peace; and environmental stability.
 Conservatives, on the other hand, were more likely than liberals to mention religion (including Islam, Christianity, and Judaism), business, capitalism, national symbols (America, USA), immigration, terrorism, crime, violence, social order and control, and death, as well as individual authorities and news organizations.

 Our analyses also turned up a few surprises.
 We saw no evidence that liberals and conservatives differed in terms of preferences for “small” versus “large” government, uniqueness versus conformity, or scientific versus intuitive forms of knowledge.
-Unexpectedly, liberals were more likely than conservatives to cite economic themes when discussing the “good society,” at least according to word-level contrast analyses, which suggested that liberals were especially likely to use financial terms such as
+Unexpectedly, liberals were more likely than conservatives to cite economic themes when discussing the “good society,” at least according to word-level contrast analyses, which suggested that liberals were especially likely to use financial terms such as trade, eurusd, and forex (foreign exchange).
+Conversely, conservatives were more likely than liberals to discuss socialism and Communism, presumably in a critical manner.

 At the same time, our analysis identified several areas of convergence.
 Liberals and conservatives alike lamented the Paris attacks and criticized taxation policy and the electoral system.
 Word-level analyses revealed that themes of economic prosperity, family, community, harm reduction, health, happiness, and freedom were prevalent in conceptions of the “good society” among all social media users.
 Other areas of convergence may be more surprising.
-Liberals and conservatives appeared to use similar language when discussing President Obama, the Republican Party, and gun control, as well as a number of referents that typically connote liberal-democratic ideals, such as
+Liberals and conservatives appeared to use similar language when discussing President Obama, the Republican Party, and gun control, as well as a number of referents that typically connote liberal-democratic ideals, such as change, progress, vision, and dream.
+A useful question for future research would have to do with the extent to which liberals and conservatives agree (and disagree) on the means of approaching elements of the good society and avoiding elements of the bad, independent of the ends themselves.

 There are some clear limitations associated with our methodological approach.
 Although we are assuming, given methods of sample selection and retention, that the overwhelming majority of the sample came from the United States, we have no easy way of confirming this assumption or restricting our analyses to U.S. residents.
 Furthermore, to create documents that were long enough to analyze using structural topic modeling, we concatenated all tweets sent by liberals and conservatives, respectively, on a given day.
 The resulting documents were, unsurprisingly, very heterogeneous, which must have added considerable noise to post-estimation interpretations of the topic models.